-Treatment of Stage II - III Gastric Cancer
+Treatment of Stages II & III of Gastric Cancer

 Optimal treatment of patients with stage II - III gastric cancer often requires more than one therapeutic approach.
 Thus, it is important for patients to be treated at a medical center that can offer multi-modality treatment involving medical oncologists, radiation oncologists, surgeons, gastroenterologists and nutritionists.

 Multi-modality treatment with surgery, chemotherapy and/or radiation is the primary treatment for Stage II - III gastric cancer.
 In general, patients with cancer that has spread to the lymph nodes have a worse outcome than patients whose cancer has not spread to the lymph nodes.

 Chemotherapy and/or radiation therapy without surgery is usually reserved for patients who are not able or do not wish to undergo major surgery.

 Stage II gastric cancer involves deeper layers of the stomach and/or nearby lymph nodes.